biopragmatics/biosynonyms/README.md

 ### Incorrect Synonyms

-The [`negatives.tsv`](negatives.tsv) has three columns for non-trivial examples of text strings that aren't synonyms.
+The [`negatives.tsv`](src/biosynonyms/resources/negatives.tsv) has the following columns for non-trivial examples of text strings that aren't synonyms.
 This document doesn't address the same issues as context-based disambiguation, but rather helps dscribe issues like incorrect sub-string matching:

 1. `curie` the compact uniform resource identifier (CURIE) for a biomedical entity or concept that **does not** match the following text, standardized using the Bioregistry
 2. `negative_text` the non-synonym text itself
-3. `references` same as for `synonyms.tsv`, illustrating documents where this string appears
+3. `references` same as for `positives.tsv`, illustrating documents where this string appears
 4. `contributor_orcid` the ORCID identifier of the contributor